plaisirgs/test-cli/README.md

 ## Code of Conduct

-Everyone interacting in the Test::Cli project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'adept-integer-5011'/test-cli/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Test::Cli project’s codebases, issue trackers, chat rooms and mailing lists are expected to adhere to the Contributor Covenant Code of Conduct: https://www.contributor-covenant.org/version/2/0/code_of_conduct/code_of_conduct.md